Papooch/nestjs-cls/README.md

         Whether to automatically generate request IDs.
     -   **_`idGenerator`_: `(context: ExecutionContext) => string | Promise<string>`**
         An optional function for generating the request ID.
 It takes the `ExecutionContext` object as an argument and (synchronously or asynchronously) returns a string.
 The default implementation uses `Math.random()` to generate a string of 8 characters.
+    -   **_`setup`_: `(cls: ClsService, context: ExecutionContext) => void | Promise<void>;`**
+         Function that executes after the CLS context has been initialised.
+It can be used to put additional variables in the CLS context.

 # Request ID

-Because of a shared storage, CLS is an ideal tool for tracking request (correlation) ids for the purpose of logging.
-This package provides an option to automatically generate request ids in the middleware/guard, if you pass `{ generateId: true }` to the middleware/guard options.
+Because of a shared storage, CLS is an ideal tool for tracking request (correlation) IDs for the purpose of logging.
+This package provides an option to automatically generate request IDs in the middleware/guard, if you pass `{ generateId: true }` to the middleware/guard options.
 By default, the generated ID is a string based on `Math.random()`, but you can provide a custom function in the `idGenerator` option.

 This function receives the `Request` (or `ExecutionContext` in case a `ClsGuard` is used) as the first parameter, which can be used in the generation process and should return a string id that will be stored in the CLS for later use.